loganvaught/loganvaught/README.md

 Hello, my name is Logan!
 I am a student at the University of Minnesota planning on pursuing computer science.
-Most of my coding experience comes from games I've published on Roblox written in luau, but I have (primarily academic) experience with Python, Java, and JavaScript as well.
+Most of my coding experience comes from games I've published on Roblox written in luau, but I have some experience (primarily academic) with Python, Java, and JavaScript as well.